Deadline and submission

 - How to get the answer from the user and how to send it back to the server?

 - Be sure to tell the server that the POST-request is a "application/json"-request by setting the "Content-type" of the HTTP-header (check up the XMLHttpRequest object and setRequestHeader or fetch api)

 - Decide if you want to use XMLHttpRequest or the Fetch API

 The examination will be done as an oral hearing where you get a couple of theoretical questions from this part (Lecture 2 to 4) and also show your practical assignment.
 You can´t book a time for oral hearing before you are ready with the assignment and have done a release on GitHub.

-The hearing will take place over Slack (distance learning students) or in the staff offices on the third floor of Kalmar Nyckel (Campus students)
+The hearing will take place over Slack (distance learning students) or in the staff offices on the fourth floor of Magna, Universitetskajen (Campus Students).

 - Slack.
 Meetup: The slack-channel for the course.

 Book time for examination